Persona78/RealCamMI/README.md

 # RealCamMI

-A focused fork of [Open Camera](https://opencamera.org.uk/) by Mark Harman, engineered to fix multi-camera detection, colour/tone rendering, and image quality on Xiaomi and Ulefone devices — with advanced post-processing features powered by OpenCV.
+**RealCamMI is a fork of [Open Camera](https://opencamera.org.uk/) by Mark Harman**, based on upstream revision [`v1.56.2` (commit `0dd4cb`)](https://sourceforge.net/p/opencamera/code/ci/v1.56.2/tree/).
+It is **not an independent application** — the overwhelming majority of the codebase, architecture, and UI originate from upstream Open Camera.
+This fork exists to fix multi-camera detection, colour/tone rendering, zoom, and image-quality issues observed on specific Xiaomi and Ulefone devices, and to add an optional OpenCV-based post-processing pipeline on top of the original application.

-Licensed under **GPL v3.0 or later** — same as upstream Open Camera.
+Licensed under **GPL v3.0 or later** — same licence as upstream, as required by the GPL for derivative works.

 ---

-## What is RealCamMI?

-**RealCamMI** stands for **Real**istic colour/tone output, originally driven by **M**ulti-**cam**era detection issues on **X**iaomi **(MI)** devices — with fixes that also benefit Ulefone hardware.
+## Fork Notice

+This project is a derivative work, distributed in compliance with the GNU GPLv3:

+- Original project: **Open Camera**, © Mark Harman and contributors — [opencamera.org.uk](https://opencamera.org.uk/) / [SourceForge](https://sourceforge.net/projects/opencamera/)
+- This fork: **RealCamMI**, © Persona78 (2026), maintained at [github.com/Persona78/RealCamMI](https://github.com/Persona78/RealCamMI)
+- Base revision forked: `v1.56.2`, commit `0dd4cb`
+- All fork-specific changes are marked with `[REALCAMMI FORK]` inline comments throughout the source — see [Code Convention](#code-convention)
+- No upstream trademarks, branding, or the Open Camera name are used to represent this fork as the original application

+---

+## Why this fork exists

-This fork started from a specific, practical problem: certain devices (Xiaomi/Redmi/POCO, Ulefone Armor series) don't behave correctly with stock Open Camera's camera detection and default colour/tone rendering.
-Every change here was driven by a real, observed problem on real hardware, verified with side-by-side comparisons against each device's stock camera app.
+Stock Open Camera does not behave correctly on certain devices: camera detection misses or wrongly exposes virtual sensor IDs, zoom silently fails during still capture, and default colour/tone rendering diverges noticeably from the stock camera app.
+Every change in this fork was driven by a specific, observed, reproducible problem on real hardware — verified with side-by-side comparisons against each device's stock camera app — not by general-purpose feature requests.

-All credit for the original application, architecture, and the vast majority of the codebase belongs to **Mark Harman** and Open Camera's contributors.
+**RealCamMI** stands for **Real**istic colour/tone output, originally driven by **M**ulti-**cam**era detection issues on **X**iaomi **(MI)** devices, with fixes that also benefit Ulefone hardware.

 ---